n-roz/Code-Refactor/README.md

 When completing this project, the main challenge I came across was selecting the correct semantic elements.
 For the main section, I chose the section element over article.
 There is much information on documentation and guidelines online, I chose the section element for the main content following advice I received during instruction.
 I used the article element in the aside section just to try something different.

+Additionally, the .gitignore is completely unnecessary.
+I added it just because I wanted to, which I will admit is a silly reason.

 ## User Story